betterscientificsoftware/bssw.io/Articles/Blog/2023-07-BSSwFellows2022.md

 BSSw Fellow Amiya Maji works to simplify scientific Python package installation by streamlining environment management, dependency tracking, and runtime customizations through easy-to-use tools.
 With the growing popularity of Python, installation and management of python packages on HPC clusters is emerging as a critical problem for researchers and is complicated by the need for providing consistency across traditional batch workloads and interactive notebooks.
 Amiya has collaborated with various HPC centers to document and present their best practices for managing Python applications and implement these practices in the development of the python-env-mod tool to simplify these processes.
 Python-env-mod helps users manage their Python environments more efficiently and load runtime configurations through the familiar abstraction of environment modules.
 HPC centers can further customize the module file templates to incorporate additional software dependencies and provide descriptive help messages.
 This work will significantly improve scientific productivity, reduce user errors, and enable sharing of Python package installations among users.

 <a href="https://bsswf-python.readthedocs.io" class="link-row">Simplifying scientic Python package installation and environment management</a>
+<a href="https://github.com/amaji/conda-env-mod" class="link-row">conda-env-mod: a Python packaging tool for HPC</a>

 <br>